EricLBuehler/xlora/README.md

 # X-LoRA
-Mixture of LoRA Experts: leverage the power of fine-tuned LoRA experts by employing a mixture of experts, or MoE technique.
+Mixture of LoRA Experts: Leverage the power of fine-tuned LoRA experts by employing a mixture of experts, or MoE technique.

 X-LoRA works by learning the alpha scaling values for LoRA adapters, which are frozen.
 These learned alpha values are used to gate the LoRA experts in a dense fashion.